ONLYOFFICE-QA/testing-wrata/README.md

-# This is my README
+# wrata

+This project is used to run scripts on distributed network with parallel execution

 ## How to update